apppresser/AppPresser/readme.txt

 == Changelog ==

+= 2.2.0 =
+* fix go back button for Android
+* add filter for Facebook graph fields
+* fix AppPresser_Logger error for multisite
+* remove wp_cron for AppPresser_Logger and use alternate method to turn off logging

 = 2.1.0 =
 * Give developers the ability to uploads custom js files for the app in the WP Admin